Calebosam/aws-hackathon/README.md

 DB_PORT=your-database-port
 ```

-5. Run the database migrations by running the `database.sql` on the database service of choice.
+5. Run the database migrations by running the `database.sql` with the database client of choice( Example: PGAdmin).
 6. Start the server by running `npm run dev` in the `server` directory.
 7. Start the client by running `npm run dev` in the `client` directory.